Gog and Magog

 For this crime they were set adrift in a boat with half a year's rations, and after a long and dreadful journey they arrived at a great island that came to be named Albion, after the eldest.
 Here they stayed, and with the assistance of demons they populated the the wild, windswept islands with a race of giants.

-Some time later Brutus, the great-grandson of Æneas, fled the fall of Troy and by way of various scrapes arrived at the same islands.
+Some time later Brutus, the great-grandson of Aeneas, fled the fall of Troy and by way of various scrapes arrived at the same islands.
 He too named them for himself, so we also know them as Britain.
-With him he brought his most able warrior and champion, Corineus, who faced the leader of the giant brood in single combat and eventually hurled him from a high rock to his death.
+With him he brought his most able warrior and champion Corineus, who faced the leader of the giant brood in single combat and eventually hurled him from a high rock to his death.
 The name of the giant was Gogmagog and the rock from which he was thrown became known as Langnagog or 'The Giants Leap'.
 As a reward Corineus was given the western part of the island, which came to be called Cornwall after him.
 Brutus travelled to the east and founded the city of New Troy, which we know as London.

 The full story can be found in Geoffrey of Monmouth's twelfth century Historia Regum Brittaniae, a largely fanciful history that connects Celtic royalty to the heroic world of the Greek myth by way of the old Welsh legend of King Arthur.
-The alert reader will have noticed that the fall of Troy was about 2300 years before the reign of Diocletian and that the name Gogmagog is a mangled borrowing from the Old Testament, but these histories were accepted as fact for centuries and will have had real importance to the mediaeval participants in the Mayor's procession.
+The alert reader will have noticed that the fall of Troy was about 2300 years before the reign of Diocletian and that the name Gogmagog is a mangled borrowing from the Old Testament, but these histories were accepted as fact for centuries and would have real importance to the mediaeval participants in the Mayor's procession.

-It is common for people to regard the original inhabitants of their lands as giants.
+It is common enough for people to regard the original inhabitants of their lands as giants.
 The memory of early struggles for land or survival is preserved in mythology and heroes become giants in the popular mind.
 They probably were large and powerful men, and their physical strength and stature become exaggerated as their deeds pass into legend.
 Our pagan giants were not ugly or huge: they are the elaborated folk memory of great men inhabiting a lost age of might and simplicity.

 The custom of carrying effigies and images at festivals is sometimes explained as an echo of the days when the same festival would have revolved around a human sacrifice.
 The victim was replaced with a symbolic representation, and as the old rites were incorporated into the Church the sacrificial effigy became the saint who had made the sacrifice.
 Whatever one thinks of this theory, the custom of carrying effigies at festivals was widespread in the middle ages both in England and on the continent, and the giants of myth were among them.
-The huge figures that you will see on the day of the Lord Mayor's Show are just the latest versions of pagan effigies that go back at least a thousand years.
+The tall figures that you will see on the day of the Lord Mayor's Show are just the latest in a long line of pagan effigies that go back at least a thousand years.